He korero whakarapopoto

 Local authority elections

-In the 2000s four different electoral systems were used to elect mayors and councillors on local councils:
+In the 2000s four different electoral systems were used to elect mayors and councillors:

 - block voting, where voters have as many votes as there are vacancies